Find Affordable College Courses

 Forest Grove, OR

-Pacific University did quite well in this year’s ranking of the most popular places for chemistry students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the suburb of Forest Grove, Pacific is a private not-for-profit college with a small student population.
+With a ranking of #8, Pacific University did quite well on this year’s most popular schools for chemistry students working on their bachelor’s degree.
+Located in the suburb of Forest Grove, Pacific is a private not-for-profit school with a small student population.

 About 60% of the students majoring in chemistry at the school are women while 40% are male.